Since 2008, we’ve invested heavily into WordPress, in fact we built our very first website using WordPress.

 This may not seem an obvious thing to talk about but when we start working with themes, even after years of experience they can be a real pain to work with.
 Options aren’t always clear and they usually have menus within menus of various options and then have even more when you get down to setting up a page.

 With a custom theme we make sure only the relevant content is there.
-We’ve recently started using a plugin in our theme builds called Advanced Custom Fields Pro, which allows us to provide options similar to a purchasable theme but we can tweak what fields appear based on sections of the site and what you need.
+We’ve recently started using a web development plugin in our theme builds called Advanced Custom Fields Pro, which allows us to provide options similar to a purchasable theme but we can tweak what fields appear based on sections of the site and what you need.

 Of course as stated earlier, all the options that come with a pre-purchased theme do bulk out the site – whilst when we can control what appears it’s limiting how much is necessary – meaning faster load speeds.